 On the other hand, the people’s belief in shrines flourished, and many “ko” organizations of famous shrines, such as Ise-ko and Kumano-ko, sprang up.

-The word “ko” originally referred to a group of monks who studied Buddhist scriptures and to Buddhist rituals centering on the subscription to Buddhist scriptures.
+The word “ko” originally referred to a group of monks who studied Buddhist scriptures and to Buddhist rituals centered on subscription to these scriptures.

-The word “ko” has also come to mean a group of people who hold religious events in folk religion, or their events and meetings.
+The word “ko” also refers to a group of people who hold religious events or who hold events and meetings in folk religion.

 From the 16th century onwards: Protection and elimination